marciaj-sp1/HealDB/readme.md

      - **`bulas/`**: Drug leaflet files organized by regulatory category (e.g., generic, herbal medicine).
      - **`ddls/`**: : SQL DDL files representing HealDB table structures, used to generate the RDF schema.
-     - **`ontologies/`**: External biomedical ontologies used in interoperability (e.g. `chebi.owl`).
+     - **`ontologies/`**: External biomedical ontologies used in interoperability(e.g. `chebi.owl`, `atc.ttl`), and
+  a subset of HealDB RDF Schema.

-These files serve as the foundational datasets for web crawling, natural language processing, and interoperability tasks.
+These files serve as the foundational datasets for web crawling, creation of repositories, natural language processing, translations, and interoperability tasks.
 ## Usage
 ## **Webcrawler**
 Scripts for web scraping and data extraction from ANVISA's Electronic Leaflet System.